 These fish are also prone to parasitic infections, including worms and protozoa.
 The fish diseases can be avoided by maintaining the tank temperature, not overfeeding, providing hiding places and ensuring that the tank water quality is kept clean and the water is not stale.

-In case of any ailment, it is crucial that it is treated timely.
+In case of any ailment, it must be treated timely.